Sunny6889/tron-docker-main/logs_monitor/README.md

 ### Deploy Grafana with Docker Compose

-### steps to connect loki in grafana
-1. Open Grafana in your browser by visiting `http://localhost:3000`.
+1. Open Grafana in your browser by visiting `http://localhost:3000` or your host machine's IP if you access remotely.
 2. Log in with the default credentials (username: `admin`, password: `admin`).

+### Connect Loki in Grafana
-3. Add Loki as a data source:
+- Add Loki as a data source:
    - Click on the gear icon on the left sidebar to open the Configuration menu.
    - Select `Data Sources` and click on `Add data source`.
    - Choose `Loki` from the list of available data sources.
    - In the HTTP section, set the URL to `http://loki:3100` and click `Save & Test`.
-4. Create a new dashboard:
+- Create a new dashboard:
    - Click on the `+` icon on the left sidebar to create a new dashboard.
    - Add a new panel to the dashboard by clicking on `Add new panel`.
    - In the query editor, select the Loki data source and write a LogQL query to retrieve log data.
    - Click `Apply` to see the log data in the panel.
    - Customize the panel settings, such as time range, log level, and log format.
    - Save the dashboard by clicking on the disk icon in the top menu bar.
-5. Explore log data:
+- Explore log data:
    - Use the query editor to write LogQL queries to filter and search log data.
    - Create visualizations, alerts, and annotations to monitor log data in real-time.
    - Customize the dashboard layout, theme, and appearance to suit your needs.